Jiahao004/DistillCSE/README.md

 # DistillCSE: Distilled Contrastive Learning for Sentence Embeddings

-This is the source code of [DistillCSE](https://arxiv.org/abs/2310.13499), which studies the factors that affect distillation learning for contrastive learning sentence embeddings.
+This is the source code of EMNLP2023 paper [DistillCSE](https://arxiv.org/abs/2310.13499), which studies the factors that affect distillation learning for contrastive learning sentence embeddings.

 We identify the high variance issue in the teacher's output logit distribution that causes overfitting issues for the student model.